Problem to solve:

 As an HR manager, I need to enter the salary raise numbers for multiple regions that I'm responsible for.

 As a domain best practice, my driver-based model helps me to enter raise guidelines, which will then change at the employee level.

-Usability issue addressed: I have 10 regions, 8 departments in each, with a total of 10,000+ employees.
-I need to align my bottom up plan, to the down target I received earlier.
+Usability issue addressed: I have ten regions, eight departments in each, with a total of 10,000+ employees.
+I need to align my bottom-up plan to the down target I received earlier.

-So, I need to quickly identify what region is above/behind target and address the variance.
-My driver-based raise modeling is fairly advanced and I need to see what the business rules are.
-I need to quickly see how it impacts the Employee level.
+I need to quickly identify what region is above/behind target and address the variance.
+My driver-based raise modeling is fairly advanced, and I need to see what the business rules are.
+I need to quickly see how it impacts the employee level.

-Step 1: First, spot what region I need to address.
+Step 1: Spot what region I need to address.